jchrisli/twilio-video-app-react/README.md

 - No other infrastructure is required
 - No code changes are required before your first deploy
 - There is no cost associated with deploying the app
 - Go Rooms usage is free, however [standard usage charges](https://www.twilio.com/video/pricing) apply for Programmable Video when using the app with all other Room types.
-The chat feature is built using the Conversations API and is free-of-cost up to 200 monthly active users, [standard usage charges](https://www.twilio.com/conversations/pricing) apply thereafter.

 ![App Preview](https://user-images.githubusercontent.com/12685223/94631109-cfca1c80-0284-11eb-8b72-c97276cf34e4.png)